The Simple Elimination Diet That Could Change Your Life Forever

+I actually recommend that everyone—yes everyone—do an elimination diet at least once.
 So how do you do it and not make it complicated?
-Here is my easy 7-step plan for doing your own elimination diet.
+Here is my easy 5-step plan for doing your own elimination diet.
 You might be surprised by what you learn!

 Do you have skin issues?
 Digestive issues like gas, bloating, or intermittent constipation?
 Bad allergies?
 How's your energy level?
 What about your mood?
 Ever feel like you suffer from brain fog?
 These are just some potential symptoms of food sensitivities.

-2. Eliminate the usual suspects for 23 days.
+Step 2: Eliminate the usual suspects for 23 days.

 The basic elimination diet is as simple as this: No gluten, dairy, eggs, soy, fast food, or alcohol for 23 days.